-If the foot brake lever is not released, the brake linings drag permanently.
-The rear brake can fail due to overheating.
-Take your foot off the foot brake lever if you do not want to brake.
+If the foot brake lever is not released, the brake linings drag continuously.
+The rear brake may fail due to overheating.
+Take your foot off the foot brake lever when you are not braking.

 Danger of accidents Longer stopping distance due to higher overall weight.